A look at the damage from Hurricane Irma in the Caribbean

 BRITISH VIRGIN ISLANDS

-Major damage to houses and commercial buildings was reported by the Caribbean Disaster Emergency Management Agency.
-Billionaire entrepreneur Richard Branson, who rode out the storm at his home on private Necker island, said entire houses disappeared and the area is "completely and utterly devastated."
+Four deaths were reported in the British territory, according to the Caribbean Disaster Emergency Management Agency.
+The storm caused major damage to the largest and most populated island of Tortola, where video of the hillside capital, Road Town, showed the scattered wreckage of buildings and piles of debris.
+The emergency agency said there was a critical need for security due to instances of looting.
+Billionaire entrepreneur Richard Branson, who rode out the storm at his home on private Necker island, said entire houses disappeared and the area was "completely and utterly devastated."

 PUERTO RICO

-About a million people were without power in the U.S. territory after Irma passed just to the north, lashing the island with heavy wind and rain.
-Nearly 50,000 also were without water Thursday.
+About a million people were without power in Puerto Rico, which was spared a direct hit as Irma passed to the north.
+Nearly half the territory's hospitals were relying on generators.
+No injuries were reported.

 ST. BARTS